dockur/windows-arm/readme.md

 ### How do I change the storage location?

-  Changing storage locations?
-Include your following bind mount in compose file:
+  Change your storage locations?
+Include following bind mount in your compose file:

   ```yaml
   volumes:
     - /var/win:/storage
   ```

-  Replace examples path `/var/win` with your desired storage folder.
+  Replace the example path `/var/win` with your desired storage folder.

 ### How do I change the size of the disk?

-  To expand the default size of 512 GB, add `DISK_SIZE` setting in your compose file and sets your preferred capacity:
+  Expand your default size of 512 GB, add the `DISK_SIZE` setting in your compose file and sets your preferred capacity:

   ```yaml
   environment: